Have you sometimes wondered what the most expensive hotel ever built is? Or how much the most expensive hotel rooms in the world cost?

 Make sure you book a luxury Blacklane limousine service in New York City to travel in style to The Plaza and check in at the Royal Suite.
 The palatial Royal Suite is a lavish 418-square-meter, three-bedroom suite overlooking Fifth Avenue and the legendary Pulitzer Fountain, worth 40,000 USD a night, according to Elite Traveler.

 The Master bathroom features beautiful mosaic floors and walls with a gilded floral motif, 24-carat gold-plated fixtures, and a heated floor.
 The magnificent dining room table seats twelve, and the white-gloved butler takes care of unpacking your suitcases in the spacious dressing area with leather and wood-paneled luxury closets and built-in drawers.
+With such luxury between the walls, its no wonder that this is one of the most expensive hotel rooms in the world.

 Sultan Suite, Ciragan Palace